Ultron: 2010s

-It is later revealed that the Avengers had trapped an unidentified iteration of Ultron in deep space years earlier, sealing him inside a Vibranium Quinjet.
+It is later revealed that the Avengers had trapped an unidentified iteration of Ultron in deep space years earlier, sealing him inside a Quinjet.
 In the present, the Quinjet crash-lands on Titan, freeing Ultron.
-By hijacking the ISAAC computer, he transforms Titan into Planet Ultron and launches a plan to infect the entire universe with a nanite virus that transforms organic creatures into Ultron Sentries.
+By hijacking the ISAAC computer, he transforms Titan into Planet Ultron and launches a plan to infect the universe with a nanite virus that transforms organic creatures into Ultron Sentries.
 The ensuing confrontation with the Avengers leads to Ultron inadvertently merging with his maker, transforming into a human/machine hybrid.
-The resulting fusion played on Pym's self-loathing of his own human weakness causes an acceptance of this new state.
+The resulting fusion plays on Pym's self-loathing of his own human weakness causes an acceptance of this new state.
 Ultron is defeated when Starfox's powers force love onto himself, causing the part of that is now Pym to accept his old weakness and flaws while the villain has a mental breakdown and flees into space.

 As part of the "All-New, All-Different Marvel" branding, Ultron's fused form resurfaces.
 While on his way back to Earth, Pym helps the crew of a spaceship that is being attacked by a hostile insectoid alien.
 After coming aboard the spaceship, Pym introduces himself as well as his "friend" Ultron to the crew.
 He later returns to Earth, where the Wasp and Captain America discover that Ultron has taken complete control and is using Pym's face to fool his maker's old friends.
 After Ultron incapacitates Deadpool, Cable, and the Human Torch, the Wasp initiates the Icarus Protocol, and Iron Man is called in to help stop Ultron with the Hulkbuster Armor's aid.
-The Avengers end up defeating Ultron by plunging the hybrid into the sun, but both Pym and Ultron survive and continue to do battle with one another internally.
+The Avengers end up defeating Ultron by plunging the hybrid into the sun, but Pym and Ultron survive and continue to battle internally.

 During the "Secret Empire" storyline, Ultron's fused form sets up a base in an unidentified forest.
 Upon being alerted to the approach of Sam Wilson's task force by a robot version of Jarvis, Ultron decides to give his "family" a warm welcome.
 When Stark A.I.'s team and Captain America's team confront each other, they are captured by Ultron, who forces both teams to sit at a dinner table.
 Ultron argues that he is doing this because the Avengers have become less of a family over the years as so many of them jump to obey Captain America or Iron Man despite past experience confirming that this should be a bad idea but the Stark A.I. counters that the only reason the team failed as a family was because of Pym's attack on Wasp.
-Outraged, Ultron nearly attacks the other heroes, but Scott Lang is able to talk him down by arguing that Pym remains his own inspiration.
+Outraged, Ultron nearly attacks the other heroes, but Scott Lang talks him down by arguing that Pym remains his own inspiration.
 Ultron allows the Stark A.I.'s team to leave with the fragment, arguing that he will leave Captain America's plans with Hydra alone as it appears to be the best chance for world peace.